-THAT WE, THE UNDERSIGNED, , as Surety, are hereby held and b , as principal; CITY OF SAN FERNANDO, here dollars(\$ inafter "City" or "Owner", in), which sum is e the sum of qual to at least ten percent (10%) of the total amount of t truly to be made, we hereby jointly a administrators, successors, and assigns.
-The condition of the above obligation is such a certain Bid, attached hereto and made a construction of: Upper Reservoir Replace part hereof, to enter into a Contract, in Contract attached hereto (all complete ive, pal shall sign and deliver a Contract, i ed in accordance with said Bid and Cor ement created by the acceptance of sai itract), and shal Then, this obligation shall be void, otherwexpressly understood and agreed that the Principal hereunder shall be the amount of e liability of the Surety for any and a The Surety, for value received, hereby sti and its bond shall be in no way impaired o City may accept such bid, and said Surety r affected by any extension of the time within which the IN WITNESS THEREOF, the above-bound several seals this day of corporate party being hereto affixed and do to authority of its governing body. , 20, the name and corporate seal of each IN PRESENCE OF: A £5: (Individual Principal) Affix (Address) (Business Address) (Individual Principal) (Address) (Business Address)
+THAT WE, THE UNDERSIGNED, , as principal; CITY OF SAN FERNANDO, he dollars(\$, as Surety, are hereby he reinafter "City" or "Owner"), which s , in the sum of sum is equal to at least ten percent (10%) of the total amount of truly to be made, we hereby jointly our heirs, executors, administrators, successors, and assigns.
+The condition of the above obligation is a certain Bid, attached hereto and made construction of: Upper Reservoir Repla a part hereof, to enter into a Co NOW, THEREFORE, a) If the Bid is rejected, or in the alterna ative, b) If the Bid is accepted and the Princ Contract attached hereto (all comple in all other respects perform the agree eted in accordance with said Bid and Contract), and shall Then, this obligation shall be void other wise the same shall remain in f force and offect: it being Then, this obligation shall be void, other expressly understood and agreed that Principal hereunder shall be the amount the liability of the Surety for an y and all default of the The Owner to temperature and beautiful Contain and a succession that the call blinetiene et estal Ormet The Surety, for value received, hereby s and its bond shall be in no way impaired City may accept such bid, and said Sure or affected by any extension of t the time within which the IN WITNESS THEREOF, the above-bou several seals this day of , 20, the name and o corporate seal of each corporate party being hereto affixed and to authority of its governing body. adily signed by its undersigned representative, pursuani IN PRESENCE OF: Affix (Individual Principal) (Address) (Business Address) (Individual Principal) (Address) (Business Address)